ranju12k/Expense-Tracker/README.md

 # Expense-Tracker [Currently Working On this Project]

 A web application designed to help users track and manage their personal expenses.
-Built using AngularJS for the frontend, Node.js and Express.js for the backend, and MongoDB for the database.
+Built using AngularJS[htmls,js,css,Bootstrap] for the frontend, Node.js and Express.js for the backend, and MongoDB for the database.

 ## Features